 I believed no-one would want to read my books or look at my photos if they weren’t also learning something from me, if I wasn’t also proving my value through useful output, so because I’m passionate about creative living, I decided that obviously what I needed to be doing was writing about that on my blog, somehow providing a service in a space where there was absolutely no requirement for me to provide a service, figuring out how it could be A Thing I Could Do beyond all the ways in which I was already doing it just by being me in the creative spaces I inhabit.

 That sounds pretty harmless, except it wasn’t when it was combined with a wildly fluctuating sense of self-worth.
-Instead of posting here when I felt like I had something to say, instead of Tweeting when I had something to say in 280 characters or less, instead of posting to my Instagram Story when I had a cute cat video or new vegan junk food recipe to share, instead of imagining a future where I felt fulfilled and happy doing something I cared about, I started thinking of everything even more in terms of how I could give, how I could provide, how I could be useful, how I could convince people I was worth something.
+Instead of posting here when I felt like I had something to say, instead of Tweeting when I had something to say in 280 characters or less, instead of posting to my Instagram Story when I had a cute cat video to share, instead of imagining a future where I felt fulfilled and happy doing something I cared about, I started thinking of everything even more in terms of how I could give, how I could provide, how I could be useful, how I could convince people I was worth something.
 It was all rooted in the feeling of never doing enough, never being enough and, in a few thousand different ways, not being a valid human.

 It hurts to say that out loud.
 And by saying that out loud I mean writing it.
 But still, it hurts.
 It feels fucking horrible to even think about.
 I’m not going to get all sadfeels about it, but the realisation that I had completely and utterly forgotten how to consider my own happiness hit me hard.
 The realisation that I wasn’t actually sure anymore what my own happiness even was hit me harder.
 I’m not laying all that at the feet of things that happened over the last couple of years.
 I’ve been living with a hugely debilitating chronic illness (read about it here and here) for almost a decade and a half, so intense physical pain and a body that runs on persistently low power affects how I navigate the world, which is a massive complication in itself and impossible to separate from the rest of my experience of existing.